NICTA/stateline/README.md

 ##Introduction

 Stateline is a framework for distributed Markov Chain Monte Carlo (MCMC) sampling written in C++.
-It implements [parallel tempering](http://en.wikipedia.org/wiki/Parallel_tempering) and factorising likelihoods, in order to exploit parallelisation and distribution computing resources.

-Stateline is composed of a server that samples from a given parameter space, and a set of workers that are directed by the server to evaluate a user's likelihood function.
-These workers can run on the same machine or communicate over the network as part of a distributed cluster.
-Stateline has workers implemented in C++ and Python, for which the user need only define their likelihood function.
-Building a worker in another language is simple as long as it has bindings for ZeroMQ.

-###Why Stateline

-insert text here about when one might use stateline rather than say stan.
+It implements random walk Metropolis-Hastings with parallel tempering to improve chain mixing, provides an adaptive proposal distribution to speed up convergence, and allows the user to factorise their likelihoods (eg. over sensors or data).
+For a brief introduction to these concepts, see the [MCMC Sampling primer](#primer-mcmc-sampling) below.

+Stateline then provides the framework for deploying the distributed MCMC computation on a cluster, while allowing the users to focus on computing the posterior density with their own models, languages and environments.
+If you are already familiar with parallel tempering and adaptive proposals, you may wish to skip straight to Stateline's [features](#why-stateline).

-###MCMC Sampling
+### Primer: MCMC Sampling

 MCMC is a widely used algorithm for sampling from a probability distribution given only its unnormalised posterior density.
 Consequently, MCMC provides a general solution to a wide class of Bayesian inference problems prevalent in scientific research.
-Stateline provides an MCMC solution for problems with difficult posteriors that may be highly non-Gaussian and for difficult likelihoods where the observation models are highly non-linear, expensive ‘black box’ functions such as numerical simulations.
-Stateline will distribute the computation of these likelihoods over a cluster, and uses parallel tempering to handle the case that the structure of the posterior distribution itself may be multi-modal.

-#### Metropolis Hastings
+##### Random Walk Metropolis Hastings

-An effective algorithm to sample in high dimensions is a random-walk Markov chain, which uses the current state of a chain of samples to propose a new state.
+An effective strategy to sample in high dimensions is a random-walk Markov chain, which uses the current state of a chain of samples to propose a new state.
 The proposal is usually a simple distribution g, such as a Gaussian centered on the current state.
 This allows the algorithm to exploit the structure of the posterior - if we propose a state similar to the last draw, then it is likely to be accepted.
 With a well designed proposal scheme, an efficient acceptance rate can be achieved even in high dimensions.
 This comes at the cost of sample correlation, because the draws are no longer independent.
 To actually achieve independent draws from the posterior requires taking multiple Markov steps.
 The simplest form of random-walk MCMC is the Metropolis Hastings algorithm, which accepts a step from x to x’ with probability A:

 <p align="center">
     <img src="docs/images/mh_accept.png" height="40">